 By Russ Harris

 Have you ever had a session where a client just can’t stop crying?
 Obviously, how we deal with this will vary enormously.
 For example, we are likely to respond differently to tears of intense shame or despair than to tears of sadness and loss.
-So, the first thing to consider is: is there actually a problem here?
+So, if you have a client crying uncontrollably the first thing to consider is: is there actually a problem here?
 Uncontrollable crying is often a completely natural and healthy response to grief, loss, and crisis—in which case, one of our main aims is to normalize and validate the client’s experience, and create a safe, compassionate holding space where they can freely have and express their emotions.

 Indeed, often the “problem” (if there is one) is not that the client is crying—but rather that the therapist is uncomfortable with this.
 After all, therapists have their own ideas about how long someone “should” or “shouldn’t” cry, and whether or not it is healthy for them to be crying in this or that manner for such a duration.
 So, we do need to be mindful: to mindfully notice our own reactions, our own thoughts and feelings, our own impulses.
 If we don’t do this, we run the risk of rushing in to intervene inappropriately—which can then easily invalidate the client.